Ritik210/OpenGl/README.md

 # OpenGl
 This repository contains different Computer graphics algorithms implemented using OpenGL and C++.

-To use them first u need to setup openGL in your system.
+To use them first you need to setup openGL in your system.

 This repository have basic implmentations of openGl like triangle, circles in OpenGl and Animation using OpenGl.